All Cannings

-All Cannings (pronounced "Allcannings") is a village and civil parish in the Vale of Pewsey in the English county of Wiltshire, about 4 mi east of Devizes.
+All Cannings (pronounced "Allcannings") is a village and civil parish in the English county of Wiltshire, about 4 mi east of Devizes.
 The parish includes the nearby smaller settlement of Allington.
+In 2011 the parish had a population of 649.

 The southern part of the parish lies in the Vale of Pewsey, and in the north the parish extends some 3 mi onto the Marlborough Downs and includes Tan Hill, which is (by a small margin) the second highest hill in Wiltshire.
 Etchilhampton Water, a tributary of the River Avon, forms part of the southern boundary of the parish.
 Moor Brook flows south through Allington and All Cannings villages to join it.

 History

 Prehistoric sites in the north of the present parish include Rybury Camp, a Neolithic causewayed enclosure overlaid by a late Bronze Age or early Iron Age hillfort, occupying some 2 hectares on a prominent ridge near Tan Hill.
 All Cannings Cross is an Iron Age site further south, which was investigated by Ben and Maud Cunnington from 1911; they made important finds of pottery.
 The Wansdyke earthwork crosses the parish in the far north.

 The name is believed to be a derivation of "Old Canning".
 A village probably existed on the current site by the tenth century, as the invading Danes at that time referred to Canning marsh.

 In 1086, Domesday Book recorded land held by St Mary's Abbey, Winchester at Caninge, with 58 households and a mill; and land held by Amesbury Abbey at Allentone, with 32 households.

 There was a church from early in the 13th century and the earliest features in the current Church of England parish church are late Norman.
 By the 14th century the village had a water mill, but this had disappeared by the 18th century.
 In 1499, the Winchester abbey was granted the right to hold an annual fair near Wansdyke on Tan Hill (at the time known as Charlborough Down) which became a large sheep and horse fair, with amusements including horse racing.
 The fair continued to be held until World War II.